-Switches to the abbreviated help mode; only the expanded name of each command is displayed part to the command is displayed next to the command.
+Switches to the abbreviated help mode; only the expanded name of each command is displayed next to the command.

 command> Detailed help information is displayed for the named command.

 Note that if you specify "\" for <command> or <group>, information for all commands will be displayed.